yashasshettyk/developments/README.md

 # developments
-Programs
+Here are the programs :
-Here are the programs : feel free to ask anything in issue tab🤌
+feel free to ask anything in issue tab 😃